Japan - Tips

 Atomic Energy Agency (IAEA).
 Japan responded to North Korea's

-launches and
+missile launches and

 nuclear tests by imposing sanctions and working with the United